elegant-scipy/elegant-scipy/markdown/preface.markdown

 In your Python travels, you may have already heard a few rumblings about which version of Python is better.
 You may have wondered why it's not just the latest version.

+At the end of 2008, the Python core developers released Python 3.0 and, as Douglas Adams observed tongue-in-cheek about the creation of the Universe in The Hitchiker's Guide to the Galaxy, "this has made a lot of people very angry and been widely regarded as a bad move".

-At the end of 2008, the Python core developers released Python 3.0, a major update to Python with better Unicode (international) text handling, type consistency, and streaming data handling, among other improvements.
-But in most cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least some modification (although the changes are typically not too invasive).
+Python 3 is a major update to the language with better Unicode (international) text handling, type consistency, and streaming data handling, among other improvements.
+But, in most cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least some modification (although the changes are typically not too invasive).

 There is always a tension between the march of progress and backwards compatibility.
 In this case, the Python core team decided that a